drewvcle/AI-Powered-Fall-Risk-Prediction-in-Elderly-Individuals/README.md

 This capstone project is currently ongoing.
 Estimated completion date is March 2026.

 This repository contains the implementation of _AI Powered Fall Risk Prediction in Elderly Individuals_.
-This is accomplished by using a wearable inertial measurement unit (IMU).
-This project emphasizes early fall risk prediction of 3-5 seconds by identifying pre-fall motions prior to an actual fall event.
+This project leverages a wearable inertial measurement unit (IMU) to collect motion data for early fall risk predction.
+If any pre-fall movement patterns are detected 3-5 before the fall, the sensor data is transmitted to the user's mobile device using Bluetooth Low Energy (BLE) and subsequently be sent to a backend service for AI inference.
+If an elevated risk is detected, the system will issue a warning notification to the user.

-This implementation utilizes **LIMU-BERT**, a deep learning model specifically designed for inertial time-series data. **MobiFall** dataset was utilized to train the deep learning model.
+This implementation utilizes **LIMU-BERT**, a deep learning model specifically designed for inertial time-series data.
+The MobiFall dataset was utilized to train the deep learning model.
-Other datasets that are worth mentioning are **SisFall** and **FARSEEING**, and both were used in the initial phase of testing.
+Other datasets worth mentioning are **SisFall** and **FARSEEING**, both used in the initial phase of testing.

 > **Project Status**: WIP.